gonyyi/afmt/README.md

 ## Intro

-afmt is a library for string formats with a goal of zero allocation.
+afmt is a library for string formats.

 ---